GuillemAF/Cannonball/README.md

     -   e       Exctract encryption information about all the subdomains gathered by theHarvester and amass.

 When the process is finished, you will have a folder with the name that you introduced previousley.
 Inside you'll find all the output files ready to be documented.
-This way you can have as many directories as you want containing the domains that you inpted.
+This way you can have as many directories as you want containing the domains that you entered.

 ### Credits:
 Created by: Guillem Agulló